-5. Behavioral and Social Attributes: A student must pos and the emotional health required for utilization of hay her intellectual abilities.
-Students must be able to exercise good judgment in the prompt com-pletion of all academic and clinical responsibilities.
-Students must be able to develop mature, sensitive, ethical and effective relationships.
-Stressors may include but are not limited to environmental, chemical physical or psychological.
-Students must also be able to adapt to change, display pose and flexibility in the face of uncertainties and streamful altuations, and to independently demonstrate empathy, integrity, compassion, motivation, and commitment commensurate with the habits and mannerse of professional training to become a nutritionial or detitian.
-Students must portray attributes of professionalism that include but are not limited to horsely, caring, segrect, inabsorbiness, competence, and segonability to and for their colleagues and patients.
+5. Behavioral and Social Attributes: A student must possess the encircles likelih required for utilization of two/her intellectual isbitise.
+Students must be able to surrecise good judgment in the prompt completion of all academic and dirucal responsibilities.
+Students must be able to develop mature, ternative, ethical and effective relationships.
+Streams may include but are not limited to environmental, chemical physical or psychological.
+Students must be able to develop mature, ternative, and an endificulties end effective relationships, display poses and facility in the face of uncertainties and stread attributions, and to independently demonstrate empities and stread structures of professional training to become an ethicitian.
+Students must portay attributes of professionalism that include but are not limited to homes, competence, training water, trainformers, competence, and segonability to and professional training to become an ethicit and commutively demonstrate with the hadra and portage to the training the state of the segonability to an enclaring super limit.

-I hereby certify that I have read and understand the Technical Standards Policy as listed above and in the Life University Catalog and am able to perform ential and fundamental functions, requirements and tasks of the program with or without a mass ble acco
+I hereby cartify that I have read and understand the Technical Standards Policy as listed above and in the Life University Catalog and am able to perform the essential and fundamental functions, requirements and tasks of the program with or without a masonable accommodation.